iswunistuttgart/ControlTSN/README.md

 - sysrepo
 - jansson
 - ulfius
+- open62541

 In addition to the packages, the necessary sysrepo YANG modules( [ieee802-dot1q-tsn-types.yang](src/sysrepo/ieee802-dot1q-tsn-types.yang) & [control-tsn-uni.yang](src/sysrepo/control-tsn-uni.yang)) must be installed.
 This can be done by the following commands (assuming we are in the folder `src/sysrepo`):
 - `sysrepoctl -i ieee802-dot1q-tsn-types.yang`
 - `sysrepoctl -i control-tsn-uni.yang`

-After that a [initial configuration](src/sysrepo/initial2.xml) can be loaded into the datastore:
+After that a [initial configuration](src/sysrepo/example.xml) can be loaded into the datastore:
-- `sysrepocfg --import=initial2.xml -d running -m control-tsn-uni`
+- `sysrepocfg --import=example.xml -d running -m control-tsn-uni`

 See [HELPERS.md](src/sysrepo/HELPERS.md) for more sysrepo commands.